argonautproject/scheduling/source/pages/provider-scheduling.md

  After the patient or the provider selects from the available appointments returned in step 3 and the patient registration is complete, the appointment is booked.

-{% include img.html img="diagrams/Slide41.png" caption="Figure:  Book Appointment" %}
+{% include img.html img="diagrams/Slide41.png" caption="Book Appointment" %}

 Usage and examples for this step are described in the [Patient Use Cases](patient-scheduling.html#book-appointment).